tarun29061990/pyboot/README.md

 # pyboot
-This is bootstrap code for a new python, flask, sqlalchemy project
+This is bootstrap code for a new python, sqlalchemy web project project